If you do not have a local Law Centre where you live, you might still get help with your problem. Here are some sources of information and advice.

 Telephone helpline from the Money Advice Trust that gives free confidential and independent advice on how to deal with debt problems.
 Can also be contacted by email for advice.

 Debt advice charity that offers a free and confidential telephone helpline.
 If you cannot make a free call, you can also ask CCCS to call you back instead.
 The website also offers an online tool to help manage bills and spending.

 Website with useful information, tools, calculators, planners and tips on managing your money.
 MAS can also be contacted by phone or by by live web chat.

 DLS runs a service operated by people with disabilities and for them.
 They provide information and advice about disability rights as well as on tackling discrimination against people with disabilities.

 EASS can inform you about your rights and options with regard to equality and discrimination matters, either by telephone or by email.
 Please note that EASS is not able to give legal advice.

 The ACAS website provides detailed information and guidance on various workplace and employment issues.
-They also operate a confidential and impartial helpline.
+They also operate a confidential and impartial helpline on 0300 123 1100.

 University of Law Advice Line

 From April 2013 legal aid is no longer available for employment law, except in cases involving discrimination.
 This makes it much more difficult to find free advice on these matters.